niko-vu/password-gacha/README.md

 ## Credits

+* I referenced this [Professional README Guide tutorial](https://coding-boot-camp.github.io/full-stack/github/professional-readme-guide) for the structure of my README.

 * I did not author the starter code and I cloned it from the repository, [friendly-parakeet](https://github.com/coding-boot-camp/friendly-parakeet).
 This code can be found in the HTML, CSS, and JavaScript files.
 I only edited the HTML file by linking the CSS and JavaScript file properly and I added a lot of code to the JavaScript file to add functionality to the Generate Password button.

 * I referenced the examples on this [MDN Web Docs Window: prompt() method page](https://developer.mozilla.org/en-US/docs/Web/API/Window/prompt) in order to add my own pop-up prompt windows to the site.